dennislee22/Strimzi-Prometheus/README.md

 ## Deploy `KafkaNodePool`
 KafkaNodePool refer to groups of Kafka broker nodes that share similar configurations and resources within a Kafka cluster.
 By using node pools, operators can tailor resource allocation, scaling, and fault tolerance across different broker nodes, ensuring optimal performance and isolation for varying workloads or traffic patterns.

-1. Create a new namespace.
+1. Create a new namespace to host the KafkaNodePool.
 ```
 # kubectl create ns dlee-kafkanodepool
 ```